Rokiis1/roadmap/types_of_testing/types_of_testing.md

     <summary>Overview:</summary>

 1. **Nature of Testing:**
     - **Static Testing:** Involves reviewing work products without executing the code.
-It includes activities such as reviews and static analysis.
     - **Dynamic Testing:** Involves executing the software to identify defects.
-It includes activities such as functional testing, performance testing, and security testing.

 2. **Defect Detection:**
     - **Static Testing:** Directly identifies defects in work products, such as inconsistencies in requirements or design flaws.